dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * You cannot yield from a compiled function as compiled code does not support coroutines (issue 14); as a workaround Ravi will only execute JITed code from the main Lua thread; any secondary threads (coroutines) execute in interpreter mode.
 * The debugger will not provide certain information when JIT compilation is turned on as information it requires is not available; the debugger also does not support Ravi's extended opcodes (issue 15)
 * Functions using bit-wise operations cannot be JIT compiled as yet (issue 27)
-* Ravi supports optional typing and enhanced types such as arrays (described later).
+* Ravi supports optional typing and enhanced types such as arrays (described above).
 Programs using these features cannot be run by standard Lua.
-However all types in Ravi can be passed to Lua functions - there are some restrictions on arrays that are described in a later section.
-Values crossing from Lua to Ravi may be subjected to typechecks.
+However all types in Ravi can be passed to Lua functions - there are some restrictions on arrays as described above.
+Values crossing from Lua to Ravi will be subjected to typechecks.
 * In JITed code tailcalls are implemented as regular calls so unlike Lua VM which supports infinite tail recursion JIT compiled code only supports tail recursion to a depth of about 110 (issue 17)
 * pairs() and ipairs() work on Ravi arrays since release 0.4 but more testing needed (issues 24 and 25)
 * Upvalues cannot subvert the static typing of local variables since release 0.4 but more testing is needed (issue 26)